Osteopathy; Not just backs

 Hygiene is important.
 Your osteopath will wash their hands before and after each treatment, and ensure that everything is clean.
 It is important that you let us know if you have any infectious conditions, allergies or skin sensitvities.
 Please also have a bath or shower on the day of your appointment.

 If you would like support during your treatment you could bring a friend or family member.
 Please let your osteopath know prior to the appointmtnet if you are bringing someone into the room with you.
 If the patient is 16yrs or younger please have a parent or guardian accompanying them.

 If you have any concerns about your treatment please talk to your osteopath.
 The General Osteopathic Council can give you more suppoort if needed.

-Most new muscle and joint pain can improve with 1 or 2 treatments (over 1-2 weeks) if seen soon after injury and not been treated before.
-However, complete resolution usualy takes longer.
+Most new muscle and joint pain can improve with 1 or 2 treatments (over 1-2 weeks) if seen soon after injury and not previously treated.
+However, complete resolution may take longer.